Maxwell317898/Luau-wiki/MD-wiki-files/p4WhileLoops.md

     print("hello world")
 end
 ```
-this will keep going for as long as true is true witch is alwasy is
+this will keep going for as long as true is true which is always is

 This page was mainly curated by something-i-guess.
 this page makes sense because of Maxwell317898